mlrice/Data_Science_Projects/Baseball_Promotions/README.md

 The data provided included game attendance for the last year along with who the opponent was, date and day of the week, temperature, and if there was a promotion.
 Using this information, I used a linear regression model to predict which variables had the most impact on attendance.

 ### Variables Used
 attendance
 day of the week
 month
 promotion

+### Language Used
+Python